-To be a considered a tax resident in Estonia you must have a permanent residence and/or stay more than 182 days in a 12-month period.
+To be a considered a tax resident in Estonia you must have a permanent residence and/or stay in the country more than 182 days in a 12-month period.

 Tax residents are subject to income tax on their worldwide income at a flat rate of 20%.
 Non-residents pay taxes on their income accrued in Estonia.

-Capital gains are considered ordinary income and taxed at standard income tax rate.
+Capital gains are considered ordinary income and taxed at the standard income tax rate.
 Investment income is usually taxed at normal rates.
-However, a tax deferring may be available under an investment account scheme where individuals can reinvest investment income and capital gains tax-free.
+However, a tax deferment may be available under an investment account scheme where individuals can reinvest investment income and capital gains tax-free.

-Domestic dividends are exempt from taxation, dividends obtained abroad are exempt provided that were taxed on source.
-Interests from financial institutions of the EEA are tax exempt.
-Rental income and royalties are taxes as ordinary income.
+Domestic dividends are exempt from taxation; dividends obtained abroad are exempt provided they were taxed on source.
+Interest from financial institutions of the EEA are tax-exempt.
+Rental income and royalties are taxed as ordinary income.

-V.A.T. standard rate is 20%.
-Reduced rates of 9% and 0% applies to certain goods and services.
+The V.A.T. standard rate is 20%.
+Reduced rates of 9% and 0% apply to certain goods and services.

-Lands are subject to a property tax that ranges from 0.1% to 2.5%, except for residential lands.
+Land is subject to a property tax that ranges from 0.1% to 2.5%, except for residential land.
 There are no transfer, inheritance and net worth taxes in Estonia.